Where to find Afternoon Tea in the Twin Cities

 Saint Paul Hotel (St. Paul)

-The Saint Paul Hotel has hosted presidents, royalty, movie stars, and gangsters since 1910, and today guests can appreciate some of that history with afternoon tea in the hotel lobby.
+The Saint Paul Hotel has hosted presidents, royalty, movie stars, and gangsters since 1910, and today guests can appreciate the building's storied history with afternoon tea in the hotel lobby.
 A two-hour afternoon tea is served most Saturdays and Sundays at 1:00 p.m.
-Prepaid reservations are required, with prices ranging from $60-$70 per person (including tax and gratuity), depending on the specific date.
-Note any dietary restrictions when you're making your reservation.
+Prepaid reservations are required, with prices ranging from $65-$70 per person (including tax and gratuity), depending on the specific date.
+Note any dietary restrictions when making your reservation—gluten-free, vegetarian, dairy-free, and vegan menus are available.
 Upcoming tea dates are listed online.

-I think the Saint Paul Hotel is the fanciest option in the Twin Cities, thanks to the upscale surroundings—there's even a pianist who performs throughout tea.
+I think the Saint Paul Hotel is the most elegant tea option in the Twin Cities due to the upscale surroundings—there's even a pianist who performs throughout tea.
 The menu changes seasonally and includes a first course of savory tea sandwiches and a second course tier of dried fruit, nuts, cheese, scones, and sweets, paired with the Saint Paul Hotel's custom-blended black currant tea.

 350 Market Street, St. Paul; 651-228-3860; saintpaulhotel.com